-The term 'Platts Dubai' refers to the physical price of Dubai crude oil loading through the month of assessment.
+The term 'Platts Dubai' refers to the physical price of Dubai crude oil loading through the month of assessment by S&P Global Commodity Insights.
 Alternative crudes Oman, Upper Zakum, Al Shaheen or Murban are also deliverable into the Platts Dubai contract, under a mechanism known as alternative delivery.

 Learn more in the FAQ >

 The Dubai price is the primary physical pricing reference for crude oil loading from the Middle East Gulf, Far East Russia and other parts of the world to refiners and has been since spot markets first emerged in the 1980s.
 With deep financial markets available for hedging using Platts Dubai as a settlement, Dubai's influence as the world's leading reference price for all medium sour crude oil has grown through the years.

 The Platts Dubai benchmark by S&P Global Commodity Insights is also the pricing reference for cargoes of crude oil sold from Russia's Far East ports to refiners across the Asia-Pacific region as well as the US West Coast.